mesosphere/charts/stable/kibana/README.md

 [kibana](https://github.com/elastic/kibana) is your window into the Elastic Stack.
 Specifically, it's an open source (Apache Licensed), browser-based analytics and search dashboard for Elasticsearch.

-## Pre-deprecation notice
-As mentioned in #14935 we are planning on deprecating this chart in favour of the official Elastic Helm Chart.
-The Elastic Helm Chart supports version 7 of Kibana.

 ## TL;DR;

 ```console